vedmalex/telegraph-publisher/telegraph-publisher-output.md

       // If file has metadata or exists in cache, treat as published (unless forced) const isPublished = publicationStatus === PublicationStatus.PUBLISHED || cacheInfo !== null;

-      if (isPublished && !forceRepublish) {
+      if (isPublished) {
-        // File is already published, use edit instead
+        // File is already published, use edit instead (regardless of force flags)
         // If we have cache info but no file metadata, we need to restore metadata to file if (cacheInfo && !existingMetadata) {
           console.log(`📋 Found ${filePath} in cache but missing metadata in file, restoring...`);